What Is the Best Magnesium Supplement for Pregnancy?

 - Nausea and vomiting

 Many expecting mothers wonder whether or not it’s safe to take magnesium while pregnant.
-The good news is that there is no research suggesting magnesium can adversely affect your or baby!
+The good news is that no research suggests magnesium can adversely affect you or your baby.

 - Muscle weakness